cloudmesh-deprecated/gitissues/README.rst

   P:10

 where 10 is the priority.
-If no priority is given we use 999.
+If no priority is given we use 999 indicating a low priority.

 Install
 --------

+The install requires an install from github so you are up to date and get all needed files.
+If you download the packae from pypi, we recommend that you do the github instalation instead.
+We also typically recommend using virtualenv.

 ::